- Richardson 112 Trucker Snapback

 - More specific product details below

 In the late 1700s, our ForeFathers fought bravely in the Revolutionary War to gain independence from Great Britain.
-The Don't Tread on Me Flag was carried throughout the war.
-Amidst the cancel culture of our time, we feel it is necessary to keep waving this flag to show all of those out there that we will NEVER give up our Freedoms or Rights in America!
+The Don't Tread on Me Flag was carried throughout battles and there is a more depth explanation below on why a snake was used.
+But amidst the cancel culture of our time, we feel it is necessary to keep waving this flag to show all of those out there that we will NEVER give up our Freedoms or Rights in America!

 Benjamin Franklin gave this statement about why this flag was used,